image

 Identifying and engaging stakeholders

-- Conduct a thorough stakeholder analysis
+• Conducting a comprehensive stakeholder analysis

-- Develop a stakeholder engagement plan
+• Developing a stakeholder engagement plan outlining communication strategy

-- Establish regular communication channels
+• Establishing regular and appropriate communication channels

-- Involve key stakeholders in decision-making processes.
+• Involving key stakeholders in decision-making processes when applicable.

 Managing expectations and relationships